abenitez69/wxBasic/abLib/abBase64Bitmap/README.md

 Syntax
 ------

-* `abBase64Bitmap( ImageAsBase64 )   `    Constructor to creates a bitmap from an Base64 text.
+* `abBase64Bitmap( ImageAsBase64 )   `    Constructor to creates a bitmap from a Base64 text.

 .